SciTools/cartopy/docs/source/index.rst

 Cartopy was originally developed at the UK Met Office to allow scientists to visualise their data on maps quickly, easily and most importantly, accurately.
-Cartopy has been made freely available under the terms of the `GNU Lesser General Public License <http://www.gnu.org/licenses/lgpl.html>`_, is suitable to be used in a variety of scientific fields and has an :doc:`active development community <contributors>`.
+Cartopy has been made freely available under the terms of the `GNU Lesser General Public License <http://www.gnu.org/licenses/lgpl.html>`_.
+It is suitable to be used in a variety of scientific fields and has an :doc:`active development community <contributors>`.

-There are many ways help with the development of cartopy:
+There are many ways to get involved in the development of cartopy:

- * If you write a paper which makes use of cartopy, consider :doc:`citing <citation>` it.
+ * If you write a paper which makes use of cartopy, please consider :doc:`citing <citation>` it.
  * Report bugs to https://github.com/SciTools/cartopy/issues (please look to see if there are any outstanding bugs which cover the issue before making a new one).
- * Helping others with support questions on `stackoverflow <http://stackoverflow.com/questions/tagged/cartopy>`_.
+ * Help others with support questions on `stackoverflow <http://stackoverflow.com/questions/tagged/cartopy>`_.
  * Contribute to the documentation fixing typos, adding examples, explaining things more clearly, or even re-designing its layout/logos etc..
  * Contribute bug fixes (:issues:`a list of outstanding bugs can be found on github <bug>`).
- * Contributing enhancements and new features (:issues:`a wish list of features can also be found on github <wishlist>`).
+ * Contribute enhancements and new features (:issues:`a wish list of features can also be found on github <wishlist>`).

 Development discussion takes place on the `matplotlib-devel mailing list